apache/directory-server/server-installers/README.txt

 The server is designed to run as a Windows Service or as a UNIX Daemon (also on MacOSX).
-ApacheDS uses commons-daemon procrun and jsvc to install and run as a service or daemon respecitively.
+ApacheDS uses commons-daemon procrun and jsvc to install and run as a service or daemon respectively.
 These are the only native components specific to the targeted operating system.

 You can start, and stop the daemon on UNIX using the /etc/init.d/apacheds